Performative events, drawings, objects, 2014–

 Holly Topping (Art Center), 2014

 Margaret Lazzari (USC), 2014

 F. Scott Hess (UCLA), 2015

-Life, Drawing is a multipart project that considers representations of the female breastless body through the convention of life drawing and through reenactment of historical artworks.
-The project began with five intimate life drawing sessions in which Silton performed as the model.
-Each session (conducted between August, 2014 and March 2015) hosted ten to twelve invited attendees (many, but not all, of whom Silton knows personally and/or whose work she is familiar with); sessions were held in Los Angeles-based academic studio environments (CalArts, UCLA, USC, Art Center, and OTIS).
+Life, Drawing is a multipart project that considers representations of the breast through the convention of life drawing and through process as material.
+The initial project consists of five intimate life drawing sessions in which Silton performed as the model.
+Each four-hour session (conducted between August, 2014 and March 2015) hosted 10-12 invited Los Angeles based artists.
+Sessions were held in Los Angeles-based academic studios (CalArts, UCLA, USC, Art Center, and OTIS), with one or two students from each institution also invited.
 Silton was costumed from the waist down, foregrounding a breastless torso in the wake of a double mastectomy she’d undergone in 2011.
 Each invited artist was asked to contribute one drawing to the project.
-Life, Drawing reinscribes the weighted representation of the gendered body vis a vis subjectivity, the gaze, and otherness, and asks, among other things, what is a lesbian (but non-trans) body without breasts?
+Among other questions the project poses about subjectivity, the gaze, and otherness, Life, Drawing considers the lesbian queer but non-trans body without breasts.

 Costumes were designed especially for the project by LA-based fashion designer Shpetim Zero, and refer to both male- and female-specific garments (corset, gaucho pants, crinoline, loincloth, etc).
 Additionally, the garments were all created in striped fabric, an intended reference to Silton’s ongoing Stripe Project (2005-), which examines the stripe’s curious origins as a marker of otherness in the Middle Ages, when stripes were worn by society’s outcasts.